-Lodge Cast Iron Skillet already comes preseasoned from the factory.
-However, that is not to say that it cant be improved upon.
+Since Lodge skillet comes preseasoned, that is not to say that it cant be improved upon.
 To better season the pan, all you would really need to do is keep on using it.
-Avoid washing it with strong soap and instead just use salt to rub off excess food.
-Acidic food like lemon or tomato can also strip the seasoning, so be careful.
+Avoid washing it with strong soap and just use salt to rub off any excess food.
+Avoid acidic food like lemon or tomato they can strip the seasoning.

 Lodge Cast Iron Skillet Non Stick Performance

 The non stick performance is closely related to how well seasoned your pan is.
 The more build up of seasoning, the better it will perform.
 Lodge Cast Iron skillet and most other manufacturer have a rough surface.
 Some of these newer manufacturer and the very old vintage pan has a smooth surface.
 These pans are highly coveted because of the belief that a smooth surface will not stick as much.
 However, if you think about it, what makes the pan non stick is the seasoning, not the surface.
 Lodge’s reasoning behind having a rough surface is that the seasoning adheres better to a rough surface.
 My experience with these cookware is aligned with Lodge’s finding.
 I have a nest cast iron skillet that has a smooth surface, new out of the box, food stucked like a stainless steel pan.
 It even lifted the seasoning right off the pan.